Skip to main content

 1. Provide driver training

-Your drivers are the key to getting the most range possible out of your EVs.
-A smooth driving style, driving at sensible speeds and limiting harsh acceleration or braking, contributes to better energy efficiency and further ranges.
-Training your drivers to preheat or precool the vehicle, while it is still plugged in, ensures that additional energy is not being wasted and can be used for driving.
 Finally, promote the use of the vehicle’s regenerative braking system.
 By enabling the car’s maximum regenerative setting and leveraging this energy-recovering function when coming to a stop, the driver will send the most power back to the vehicle’s batteries while decelerating, increasing its range.

 2. Rightsize vehicles to their tasks

-EVs might not make suitable replacements for every one of your Internal Combustion Engine ICE vehicles, but there will be many opportunities to save money by switching out those on suitable duty cycles.
+EVs might not make suitable replacements for every one of your internal combustion engine (ICE) vehicles, but there will be many opportunities to save money by switching out those on suitable duty cycles.

 For each vehicle and duty cycle, consider the conditions that they encounter.
-Is the terrain steep?
+Is the terrain hilly?
 Is it subject to extreme temperatures, either cold or hot?
 Factors such as these can put more of a strain on batteries and in turn impact the real-world range they can attain.

 Also think about the maximum daily mileage that the vehicle will need to achieve (or mileage without rest at a designated center).
 What is the duty location and would the vehicle have proximity to appropriate charging infrastructure, whether that’s your own, or public?
+Interestingly, our research has found that, on average, most light-duty commercial vehicles drive around 80 miles per day and only around 50% ever drive more than 250 miles in a given day.
+Clearly it’s important to understand the real-world circumstances of your vehicles to effectively introduce EVs.

 3. Keep your vehicles well maintained